Algebrization of some complete modules: Algebraic modules

-\begin{remark} Suppose any ideal of a complete ring is algebraic.
-Is any complete module algebraic? \begin{enumerate} \item[i)] The question has negative answer even over 2-dimensional regular rings. \item[ii)] Let $\mathcal{R}$ be a two-dimensional complete normal local domain.
-Suppose any ideal is algebraic.
-Then any torsion-free module is algebraic. \end{enumerate} \end{remark}
+\begin{remark} Suppose every ideal of a complete ring is algebraic.
+Is every complete module algebraic? \begin{enumerate} \item[(i)] The answer is negative, even for $2$-dimensional regular rings. \item[(ii)] Let $\mathcal{R}$ be a $2$-dimensional complete normal local domain.
+If every ideal of $\mathcal{R}$ is algebraic, then every torsion-free module over $\mathcal{R}$ is algebraic. \end{enumerate} \end{remark}

-\begin{proof} i) To see a counter-example, we look at $R:=\mathbb{Q}[X,Y]_{(X,Y)}$.
-It is shown in \cite[Example 3.6]{sean} that there ere non algebraic modules over $\widehat{R}$.
-Here, we check that any ideal of $\widehat{R}$ is algebraic.
-Indeed, flatness behaves nicely with respect to intersection.
-This implies that intersection of any algebraic collection of ideals is algebraic.
-We apply these along with the primary decomposition to reduce things to the primary ideals.
-By Discussion \ref{art} (iii) we may assume in addition that the height of the primary ideal is one.
-Recall that height-one primary ideal in a $\UFD$ is principal.
-It remains to recall that principal ideals over an integral domain are free and that free modules are algebraic (for a modern argument, see Fact A in Example \ref{fail}, below).
+\begin{proof} (i) To see a counterexample, consider $R := \mathbb{Q}[X,Y]_{(X,Y)}$.
+It is shown in \cite[Example~3.6]{sean} that there exist non-algebraic modules over $\widehat{R}$.
+We now check that every ideal of $\widehat{R}$ is algebraic.
+Since flatness behaves well with respect to intersections, the intersection of any algebraic collection of ideals is algebraic.
+Using this and primary decomposition, it suffices to treat the case of primary ideals.
+By Discussion~\ref{art}(iii), we may further assume that the primary ideal has height one.
+Recall that height-one primary ideals in a UFD are principal.
+Finally, note that principal ideals over an integral domain are free, and that free modules are algebraic (for a modern argument, see Fact~A in Example~\ref{fail} below).